virtuaalprillidega tütarlaps

 How is this programme structured?

-• Introduction to Digital Learning Games
+• Introduction to Digital Learning Games and Game Studies.

-• Design of Game Logic
+• Fundamentals of Game Design.

-• Learning Game Design
+• Learning Game Development.

 At the end of their studies, students will produce a research-based Master’s thesis, which may focus on designing and testing a digital game or gamified tool; using game-based approaches in educational and work settings; and other relevant topics.